AlexParco/dotfiles/README.md

 # Dotfiles

-My personal configurations and dotfiles for Arch Linux and bspwm.
+My personal configurations for Arch Linux and bspwm.

 ## Sytem